How to Optimize Product & Services Pages in WordPress

 - And More…

 Now that you know more about the product and services pages, let’s take a look at some easy ways to optimize them.

 If you sell physical products, it’s absolutely critical that you show large, high-quality images.
 Your customers can’t touch, taste, or try your products before they buy, so you have to give them as much information as possible.
 Include multiple angles, 360-degree views, and videos.
 All of these assets should look great at any size, in any browser, and on any device.

 If you don’t sell physical products, photography is still important.
 People use images to connect with your service or cause, so make sure you show them something that relates.

-Provide Detailed Product Copy
+2. Provide Detailed Product Copy